 RosaryRingChews are a sized-up silicone version of a rosary ring.
 They are perfect for little hands to hold and a great way to introduce our little ones to an important part of our Catholic Faith while being soft and soothing to teething gums.
 These teethers are 4.5 inches in length and have a 3.5 inch diameter.
-Our RosaryRingChews are made of 100% Food Grade Silicone and are BPA and Lead free.
+Each RosaryRingChew is made of 100% Food Grade Silicone and is BPA and lead free.

 Baby Hooded Towel Set